 It Depends on Your Vehicle Model

 The vehicle you drive will dictate to some extent the rack type you use.
-A Honda Ridgeline bike rack, or any truck for that matter, will be hitch mounted or simply placed in the bed.
+A bike rack for a Honda Ridgeline, or for any truck for that matter, will be hitch-mounted, or placed in the bed.
 That’s because trucks have high roofs, and they’re usually equipped with a hitch receiver.
 A Mazda 3 rack on the other hand should be roof mounted or trunk mounted, since a hitch is not nearly as common for a car that size.

 Trunk mount racks will traditionally have foot pads that get positioned against the bottom of your trunk and securing straps that clip into place above the trunk lid.
 Once the rack is positioned properly, the securing straps are then tightened to ensure no slack is present.
 Before loading a bike, it's not a bad idea to apply downward pressure with your hands to ensure the rack is sturdy and ready to load.